vgurianov/srt/docs/analysis_model.md

 Semantic net definition.
 Classical mechanics concepts can view [here](https://vgurianov.github.io/uml-sp/case_studies/newton/newton).
 In relativistic mechanics, concepts similar concepts of classical mechanics but there are differences.
 It is synchronization rule of  time of mechanical system and local time of cells.
-Main concepts are Mechanical system, Cell of space, Moment of time, Local Time, and Synchronization (fig.1).
+Main concepts are Physical space-time, Cell of space, Interval of time, Local Time (it is attribute frame ListItem) , and Synchronization (fig.1).

 ![Fig1](Fig1-2-1.png)
 Figure 1.
 Ontology of Special Relativity Theory